 While many store-bought cakes likely have artificial colors and are loaded with sugar or possibly artificial sweeteners, a healthy homemade smash cake such as this one is perfectly safe for your little one to enjoy.

-It’s the perfect size for a little baby, and most of the time, the baby spends more time playing with the cake than actually eating the cake.
+It’s the perfect size for a little baby, and most of the time, your little one spends more time playing with this baby safe cake than actually eating the cake.
 But nevertheless, if your baby does eat this low sugar smash cake, it is full of nutritious ingredients you don’t have to worry about!

-You can make this first birthday cake recipe into cupcakes, and give just one to your child.
-Or you can provide them with a different type of naturally sweet treat such as a watermelon cake, mixed berries, pancakes, waffles, or mini muffins or cupcakes, or healthy banana bread.
+You can make this healthy first birthday cake recipe into cupcakes, or you can provide them with a different type of naturally sweet treat such as a watermelon cake, mixed berries, pancakes, waffles, or mini muffins or cupcakes, or healthy banana bread.

 - Superfoods for Baby and Recipes Ideas